The RSV Medal for Excellence in Scientific Research

 In its Centenary year (1959) the Royal Society of Victoria instituted a Medal for Excellence in Scientific Research.
 The Award consists of a Silver Medal, which is awarded annually for scientific research in one of four categories that rotate from year to year.

-Nominations are invited for the Royal Society of Victoria Medal for Excellence in Scientific Research 2017 in Category I: Biological Sciences (non-human).
-This category includes research in the disciplines of Agriculture, Biochemistry, Botany, Cell Biology, Ecology, Forestry, Zoology, and related areas of non-human biological sciences.
+Nominations are invited for the Royal Society of Victoria Medal for Excellence in Scientific Research 2018 in Category II: Biomedical & Health Sciences.
+This category includes research in the disciplines of Genetics, Immunology, Human Physiology, Human Anatomy, Pathology, Neurology, Epidemiology, Endocrinology, Radiology, Microbiology, Medical Parasitology, Nuclear Medicine, and related human sciences.

 • Candidates cannot nominate themselves.